The Boundary of Amoebas: Characterization of the Extended Boundary

 \begin{flushright} $\square$ \end{flushright}

-Now, we show that we can bound the map $B$ from above for $n=2,3$.
-The \textit{Harnack inequality}, e.g., \cite{Harnack}, \cite[Cor.
-5.4]{Huisman}, tells us that a real algebraic curve of genus $g$ can have at most $g+1$ real connected components.
-By a result due to Castelnuovo, e.g., \cite{Miranda,Pecker}, the genus of a real algebraic curve of degree $d$ in $\P^n$ is bounded from above by \textit{Castelnuovo's bound} $C(d,n)$. $C(d,n)$ is defined as follows: for $d\geq n\geq 2$ there exist unique $m,p\in \N$ such that $d-1=m(n-1)+p$ with $0\leq p \leq n-1$.
+We show now that we can bound the map $B$ from above for $n=2,3$.
+The \struc{\textit{Harnack inequality}} \cite{Harnack}, \cite[Cor.
+5.4]{Huisman} implies that a real algebraic curve of genus $g$ can have at most $g+1$ real connected components.
+By a result due to Castelnuovo, e.g., \cite{Miranda,Pecker}, the genus of a real algebraic curve of degree $d$ in $\P^n$ is bounded from above by \struc{\textit{Castelnuovo's bound} $C(d,n)$}. $C(d,n)$ is defined as follows: for $d\geq n\geq 2$ there exist unique $m,p\in \N$ such that $d-1=m(n-1)+p$ with $0\leq p \leq n-1$.
 Then $C(d,n)=m(\frac{n-1}{m-1}+2 p)/2$.
 For $n=2$ this bound specializes to the well-known result $C(d,2)=\frac{(d-1)(d-2)}{2}$, which can also be obtained by the adjunction formula for $g$.

 \begin{thm} Let $f \in \C[\mathbf{z}]$ with $\deg(f) = d$, $\deg(f^{\re}) = d^{\re}$ and $\deg(f^{\im}) = d^{\im}$.
 Let $B$ denote the map yielding the associated $b_0$-partition of $\R^n$ as in \eqref{Equ:BettiMap}.
 Let $\mathbf{w} \in \R^n$ such that $\cV(f)$ and $\F_{\mathbf{w}}$ do not have a common irreducible component. \begin{enumerate} \item If $n = 2$ then $B(\mathbf{w}) \leq 4 d^{\re} d^{\im} \leq 4 d^2$ for all $\mathbf{w} \in \R^2$. \item If $n = 3$ then $B(\mathbf{w}) \leq C(4d^2,6)+1$ for all $\mathbf{w} \in \R^3$. \end{enumerate} \end{thm}